Aelerity/MassPluginEnabler/README.md

 # MassPluginEnabler
-Enables all your plugins at once.
+Enable this plugin to enable all your plugins at once.
+For whenever BetterDiscord has to update and all your plugins are automatically disabled.